 I am ICREA Research Professor in Sociolinguistics in the Departament d'Anglès i Lingüística, Universitat de Lleida.
 There I am a member of the Cercle de Lingüística Aplicada.
 I am also Fellow of the Academy of the Social Sciences (UK); Visiting Professor at University College London, Institute of Education; and editor of the Routledge book series Political Economy and Applied Linguistics.
 I joined ICREA in September 2012 after 16 years at the University College London Institute of Education, where I was Professor of Languages in Education.
 Prior to that, I worked in Barcelona for 18 years as an English teacher in centres such as ESADE, and as a Lecturer in Applied Linguistics at the Universitat de Barcelona and the Universitat Autònoma de Barcelona.
 I completed my PhD in Applied Linguistics at the University Lancaster (UK) in 1995.

 I have published articles, chapters and books on a variety of topics in applied and socio linguistics..
 At present, I am drawing on political economy to develop frameworks for understanding globalization, internationalisation, multiculturalism, bi/multilingualism, identity and social movements.
 In my most recent work I have focussed on neoliberalism as the dominant ideology/rationality in contemporary societies, inequality in 21st century societies, and class as a key dimension of being in the world.
 This orientation is reflected in three books, Neoliberalism and Applied Linguistics (Routledge, 2012; co-authored, with John Gray and Marnie Holborow), Social Class in Applied Linguistics (Routledge, 2014) and Political Economy in Sociolinguistics (Bloomsbury, 2018), as well as numerous articles and book chapters.
-I am currenlty working on a book entitled Post-truth, Ignorance and Corrupt Discourses for Palgrave Macmillan.
+Mu latest book, Post-truth and Political Discourse (Palgrave Macmillan, 2019) came out in October 2018.

 Key wordspolitical economy, social class, identity, globalization, migration, ethnography